-The Medical Education Department is located in the Aultman Education Center on the first floor.
-Medical Education offices are also located the third floor of the Harter building in the hospital.
+The Medical Education Department is located on the third floor of the Harter building in the hospital.
 In addition to responsibility for the overall administrative coordination of graduate, undergraduate and continuing medical education, the office provides the following services:

 - The Department keeps a supply of forms regarding travel, request and reimbursements; end-of-contract-year clearance forms; residency applications and resident's contracts; and health club memberships. - The Department holds a file on every resident presently under contract, in addition to past residents. - Information regarding ECFMG requirements, the National Resident Matching Program, the Intern Resident Registration Program and state requirements, etc. is kept on file.